subalterngames/fast_image_encoder/README.md

 ### 1. Rust-to-Rust: `rs/fast_image_encoder/examples/benchmark`

 This program loads raw RGB data in `target/release/examples/images/` and outputs png files in `target/release/examples/images/out`.
 This is an example of encoding an image within a Rust program.
 It isn't the intended use-case for this project but it's probably useful for understanding how the Rust code works.
 It can also be used to benchmark the image encoding without and FFI overhead.
+If you want to encode using images in a pure-Rust application, you shouldn't use this library; just use the `image` crate instead.

 To compile and run: